gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 "the philosopher, who must return from the vision of the Agathon to help his fellow prisoners" (2000b: 114)

-MO's parting of the ways with Plato on the practical value of philosophy appears early on, when he writes: "There is a difference between the 'unexamined life', which Plato said no man would wish to lead, and a life devoid of philosophical or speculative interest.
+Oakeshott's parting of the ways with Plato on the practical value of philosophy appears early on, when he writes: "There is a difference between the 'unexamined life', which Plato said no man would wish to lead, and a life devoid of philosophical or speculative interest.
 Though it is, perhaps, the major defect of Plato's philosophy it that fails to recognize this difference" (1933: 303).
 And he claims, a few dozen pages later, "a satisfactory life does not depend upon